Wilson Daily Times, 28 April 1944.

 Wilson Advance, 1 December 1887.

 Wilson Daily Times, 31 July 1896.

 Wilson Advance, 13 August 1896.

 Wilson Daily Times, 18 August 1899.

 The North Carolinian (Raleigh NC), 28 August 1902.

 Edmund Poole (1846-?) was living in Wilson by 1882, when he married Adeline Gay.
 He worked as a teamster.

-Greene County native Benjamin Thomas Mincey (1879-1950) was the son of Prince and Mattie Barnes Mincey.
+Greene County native Benjamin Mincey (1879-1950) was the son of Prince and Susan Mincey.
 The family moved to Wilson when Ben was young, and he married Mattie Barnes there in 1904.
 When not fighting fires, he worked as a laborer for the city.